mihail gaberov

 The drawWheel() method is responsible for rendering the wheel with the specified number of sectors on the canvas.
 This method relies heavily on the canvas element and its associated API to draw each sector and participant's name.
 We also use our helper function to capitalise the participants' names in the wheel, ensuring consistency with the list component.

 When the "Spin" button is clicked, the startSpin() method is triggered.
 This is where the animation logic is implemented.
 We generate a random number of rotations, ranging from 5 to 10 full rotations, to make the spin feel unpredictable.
-The direction of the spin is determined by the user's selection, allowing the wheel to spin either clockwise or counterclockwise.
-We also set the spin duration to 6000ms (6 seconds) for a smooth and engaging animation.

 To enhance the realism of the animation, we apply an easing function that implements the "Ease-out cubic" effect, which causes the wheel to gradually slow down as it reaches the end of the spin.